pmyymgf/oldriskbazaar/transaction-insurance.md

 30c2507be3fb5ad077a8227031dfd329d9641ab430c2507be3fb5ad077a8227031dfd329d9641ab430c2507be3fb5ad077a8227031dfd329d9641ab431dfd3
 -----END OPENBAZAAR VENDOR RATING-----
 ```
 This review block can be validated to prove the person who created it was in a transaction with the vendor.
-Provisionally the vendor will be required to store it but these will eventually need to be securely stored (In the meantime the buyer still has proof the trade took place).
+Provisionally the vendor will be required to store it but these will eventually need to be securely stored by OpenBazaar.
+(In the meantime the buyer still has proof the trade took place).

 __October 3rd__